minprog/programmeren-2/problems/queue/lab/README.md

 Let's see what it means to define a useful *interface* for a class.
 To do this, our starting point is the **queue** data structure, which is often used to efficiently implement algorithms...

-The very basic goal of a queue it to be able to store items that you might retrieve later.
+The goal of a queue is to be able to store items that you might retrieve later, in the order in which they were stored.
 As such, a queue supports two core operations:

 - **enqueue**, which adds an item to the back of queue, waiting to be collected again
 - **dequeue**, which removes an item from the front of the queue